2019 Mercedes-Benz GLE-Class

 This 2019 Mercedes-Benz GLE400 4MATIC combines a sporty exterior design with the assurance of the Mercedes Benz 4MATIC All-Wheel drive system.
 The 3.0-litre turbocharged V6 engine produces 329 horsepower and is mated to a smooth 9-Speed automatic transmission.

-The exterior features a Obsidian Black colour with a Brown and Anthracite leather interior.
+The exterior features a Polar White colour with a Black and Anthracite leather interior.
 The exterior also features the AMG Styling Package which adds a front spoiler and side skirts; Night Package, and 20" AMG Wheels.
 Inside it features a Black/Anthracite leather interior with a Leather Multifunction Steering Wheel, Heated Seats, Panoramic Sunroof, and more.

 This GLE400 is also equipped with Airmatic Dual Control Air Suspension, 360-degree Cameras, Premium Sound System, Driving Package, Adaptive Damping System, Smartphone Integration Package with Apple Carplay and Android Auto, and so much more.